 Do you ask for specific training of the mission major or are they required to take more training after they have been accepted to the mission board?

-No; however, there are annual candidate schools where we attempt to help our missionaries to a greater level of effectiveness.
+No; however, there are online orientation classes where we attempt to help our missionaries to a greater level of effectiveness.

 Do you require the mission majors to have a certain grade point average to be accepted to your board?